 Then I was put on a few medications that suppress the vestibular system.
 I have all of those problems but dimmed somewhat.
 So on very good days, in the best part of the day, I can sometimes read for short spans of time.

 What happens when I forget that I have to severely limit my reading time

 The problem is this… I love to read.
 I get into a good book on a good symptom day and I just am INTO it.
-Then I start getting dizzy and my eyes start having troubles adjusting when I look up (all blurry).
+Then I start getting dizzy and my eyes start having trouble adjusting when I look up (all blurry).

 I will notice problems tracking the words.
 Then I become, essentially, far-sighted and have to hold the book farther away.
 I will have to slow down because it becomes harder to read.
-Then it becomes just harder to see altogether, anything, with blurriness, double vision, haziness, jumpy vision.
+Then it becomes just harder to see all together, anything, with blurriness, double vision, haziness, jumpy vision.
 My balance starts to get a bit wonky with disequilibrium.

 But I am burning through this book.
 So I ignore it all.
 I keep going.
 I just slow down a bit.

 By the time I stop I may have actually finished that book.
 (Okay, I finished that book.
 It was an awesome book.)
 And I really regretted that because as the evening went on all those vestibular symptoms amplified, as they do, especially being triggered like that.
 I had severe falling sensations, rocking sensations, had troubles walking.
 Severe dizziness.
 Bouts of erratic vertigo.

 I went to bed.
 It was not good.